EgorHubBrest/HRM/documents/SRS.md

 - In the Employee list view mode, the user sets the number of entries to display;
 - The app will display the form with the required number of entries.

+A date filter is also used,and employees can be filtered by year of birth.

 #### 3.4.2 New Employee

 ***Main scenario:***